bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

 some additional transformations) to yield an equivalent loss function that we can backprop through.

-As you may expect, [Blundell2015]_ generalizes this concept beyond Gaussians to any distribution with the following proposition:
+[Blundell2015]_ generalizes this concept beyond Gaussians to any distribution with the following proposition:

     **Proposition 1:** (Proposition 1 from [Blundell2015]_)